 An important part of the process is in the editing, putting images and colour tones together and constantly moving things around.
 I prefer cutting and sticking down photographic paper than spending hours in photoshop because it feels more like making.
 I can take the scrapbook apart on a winters night and then put it back together in a different form the next evening.
 It is constantly changing as I change.

 In his book, Joseph Beuys in The Celtic World, Beuys talks about ‘a light from the West’, and a ‘lore of places’ where one finds an ‘intimacy of human, natural and the divine’.
 I certainly feel an intimacy with the landscape here at Ffynnonofi.
 But it’s an intimacy that also sits alongside a melancholy.
-Not the melancholy that comes from nature’s indifference but from a knowledge that nature is under attack and that it’s natural transition is threatened by the stupidity of us humans.← Back
+Not the melancholy that comes from nature’s indifference but from a knowledge that nature is under attack and that natural transition is threatened by a lack of human care.
+(2012 )← Back